AI-Savant/AI-Savant/README.md

   for the Gitcoin Grants Program, built decentralized identity solutions using Gitcoin Passport SDK

-- BTech in Computer Science (AI & ML) — JIET Jodhpur |
-  GPA: 3.84 | Class of 2028

 🤝 Building in the AI product space?
-I'd love to connect and exchange frameworks, ideas, or just talk about where GenAI products & Agentic AI are actually heading.
+I'd love to connect and exchange frameworks, ideas, or just talk about where Agentic AI and it's autonomous products are actually heading.